Dark Chocolate and Diabetes Connection? Cocoa Flavonoids

 Why should you care that dark chocolate combats insulin resistance?

 Because dark chocolate's cocoa flavonoids can help improve insulin function, better controlling blood sugar.
-No build up means no pre-diabetes.

 It's important to treat pre-diabetes.
 Left unchecked most people eventually develop type 2 diabetes.
-That can lead to serious complications like heart disease, kidney problems, circulation problems, etc.

 A recent study suggests these flavonoids may help control blood sugar in type 1 diabetics.